 Franklin splits his time between his homes in Chicago and Park City.
 He and his family enjoy skiing, snowshoeing, golfing, biking and hiking.

-Whitney is a native Utahn, born and raised in Park City.
-A desire to share her love for the unique community and lifestyle offered by her hometown, led Whitney to a career in real estate.
-During her successful 12-year career in real estate, Whitney’s work has ranged from short sales and bank owned properties, to golf course communities, collaboration with top local builders, and luxury condominium sales.
-Since 2011, she has proudly partnered with Shane Herbert, perpetually one of the top Realtors in Utah.
+Whitney is a Park City native with deep roots in the community.
+In 2004 her love of the Park City lifestyle and desire to share it with others led her to a career in real estate.
+With sales ranging from seasonal cabins to multi-million-dollar ski-in ski-out homes, to golf course communities and collaborations with top local builders, she has successfully facilitated over 300 transactions.
 Prior to her career in real estate, Whitney worked in public relations in Los Angeles.
-Whitney is equally passionate about serving the people of Park City in a wide variety of capacities.
-She currently serves on the Board of Directors for KPCW, the local radio station and as the Board Chair of Sotheby’s Cares the donor advised fund for Summit Sotheby’s International Realty, which has given away more than $250,000 to local not-for-profits since its inception in 2011.
+Whitney is also passionate about serving the people of Park City in a wide variety of capacities.
+She currently serves on the Board of Directors for KPCW, our local radio station and as the Board Chair of Sotheby’s Cares, the donor advised fund for Summit Sotheby’s International Realty, which has given away more than one million dollars to local non-profits since its inception in 2011.

-Whitney and her husband George are raising their two young children, Blythe and Tucker in Park City.
+Whitney and her husband George cherish the opportunity to share the joy of this community and its surroundings with their two young children, Blythe and Tucker.
 Whitney received a Bachelor of Arts in Art History from Trinity College in Hartford, Connecticut.